Ghostlun/Mental-Health-AI-Driven-System-Project/README.md

 ## Project Overview
 This project aims to develop an AI-driven system that provides personalized mental health treatment recommendations based on user input.
 Users will complete a self-assessment, and the backend will analyze the data using two datasets—mental symptoms and drug treatments—to generate tailored treatment suggestions.
 The final product will be a single-page web application, with a backend powered by Python and AI models trained with Random Forest and SVM.

-## Project Overview
-This project aims to develop an AI-driven system that provides personalized mental health treatment recommendations based on user input.
-Users will complete a self-assessment, and the backend will analyze the data using two datasets—mental symptoms and drug treatments—to generate tailored treatment suggestions.
-The final product will be a single-page web application, with a backend powered by Python and AI models trained with Random Forest and SVM.

 ## Project Scope
 1. **User Input & Assessment**: Users enter their information and take a self-assessment.
 2. **Data Processing**: Self-assessment data is processed by the backend.